BenBoZ/benboz.github.io/_posts/blog/2016-09-07-Moved-to-Github.md

 I moved to github pages to use Jekyll.
 This costs me no effort to make a great site.
-I'm in the process of setting this up, so currently still pretty empty and I added som random pictures that I took.
+I'm in the process of setting this up, so currently still pretty empty and I added some random pictures that I took.

 # Credit where credit is due
 I first cloned the [jekyll-now](https://github.com/barryclark/jekyll-now/) repo from [barryclark](https://github.com/barryclark/), it started me thinking about using jekyll stuff.